-A recipe for gorgeous poblano peppers stuffed with Cajun seasoned shrimp, Manchego and goat cheese, and basil, then baked or grilled.
+A recipe for irresistible poblano peppers stuffed with Cajun spiced shrimp, melty Manchego and goat cheeses, and basil, then baked or grilled, always a hit!

 You can grill your stuffed peppers or bake them, whichever you prefer.
 Or how about the crock pot?
 Today I chose poblano peppers.

 I had a couple of these left in the fridge, some decent sized ones, and they were begging me to stuff them.
 "Please please!"
 They were calling my name.

 When working with shrimp, Cajun is such a tasty way to go.
 You don't often get to mix seafood with cheese in an effective way, but this is one of them.